Griffin1610/WindBorneProject/README.md

-This is a project created for an engineering challenge for WindBrone Systems.
+This is a project created for an engineering challenge for WindBrone Systems using TypeSscript, React, Next.js.
-Created using TypeSscript, React, Next.js
+This project displays all weather ballons on a globe, showing the pathing they have taken over the past 24 hours.